RinjieMX/Node_du_trio/README.md

 ## Feature Help

+This section introduces the functionality our website, explaining a little bit of every feature, so that the user understands whe he needs to do, and how to do it.

 ![Alt Text](frontend/src/assets/screenshots/Features/Help_about.PNG)

-This section introduces the functionality of the software, showing a little bit of every feature, so that the user understands whe he needs to do, and how to do it
+In this part of our application, the user can find a lot of documentation/websites for each category of subject.
+The link are not dynamically related to the database, we add them through html.
+It allows to get even more knowledge for all type of subject.

 ![Alt Text](frontend/src/assets/screenshots/Features/help_documentation.PNG)

-In this part of our application, the user can find a lot of documentation/websites in order to go further in his work.
-It allows to get even more knowledge when every package is finished in the app, (even if we can create new packages)

 ## Contribution

+The ReadMe file was created by Tiphaine and was then edited by each member, all working on their own part like in the project.
+The BuildMe file was created by Tiphaine and Manon, and the ToDoList which was a easy way to check the progress was created by Tiphaine and regular updated by every member.

 Tiphaine took care of all visual aspect of the website, except for the Study-Now page which was done my Manon.
 Overall, every Html and css file was re-done by Tiphaine for each page on the website.
 Tiphaine also took care of the Editing (edit and delete) of a Package, to the visual interface, the api calls needed and all methods needed for the successfull deletions of a package regarding the foreign key between the package and fact.